Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

        -  :rspan:`3` ``int flags``

-       -  :cspan:`1` A bit-wise OR of the following flags:
+       -  :cspan:`1` A bit-wise OR of the woke following flags:

     -  ..